deployphp/docs/configuration.md

 # Configuration

-To setup configuration param use `set` function, and to get it inside task use `get` function.
+To setup a configuration parameter, use `set` function, and to get it inside task use `get` function.

 ~~~php
 set('param', 'value');